 On Sunday usually, but not always, refers to the next Sunday.
 While On a Sunday refers to any Sunday, such as a regular Sunday, as in I get up late on Sundays.

 It could suggest that you can do something out of the ordinary on any Sunday.
-For example, I’m free on Sunday so I’ll pay you a visit.
+For example, I’m free on Sunday, so I’ll visit you.

 When describing a routine, on Sunday (s) denotes next Sunday, but it can also mean on Sundays-On Sunday.